What are you doing this summer?

 - Update your extracurricular activities resume.
 Add work experiences, clubs in school, and activities outside of school (even informal activities like blogging).
 Include leadership positions and awards won, if any.
 Don’t list every activity (we recommend just four to six over the past four years).

 - Determine your recommendation letter writers.
 Most colleges will ask for two or three letters of recommendation.
 Usually it’s one from your school counselor, and the others from teachers.
 Which teachers will you ask?
 Consider teachers that you’ve had for more than one class, for junior or senior year classes, and teachers in subject areas of interest.
 Keep in mind that they’re busy and lots of other students will ask them for letters, so the earlier you ask, the better.
 You should also think of non-teachers to ask: coaches, job supervisors, clergypersons.
 They’ll be able to provide a different perspective about you – your character, work ethic and maturity.
 Discuss your college goals with your letter writers, and give all them your completed resume, and enough time, to write excellent letters for you.

 - Study for standardized tests.
 If you haven’t completed your standardized testing yet, now’s the time to get studying.
-Do you need to take the SAT, ACT, or SAT Subject Tests?
+Do you need to take the SAT or ACT?
 Where you decide to apply will ultimately determine which tests are required.
 Most students take these tests cold, but you can really improve your scores with dedicated effort.
 Tests are coming up in September and October.
-Look for free study guides online through a quick search, or buy a book at your local bookstore.
 Don’t try and cram your studying into the last two weeks before the exam – you’ll be swamped with senior year course work.